mspnp/go-batcher/README.md

 - There is currently no good way to model a datastore that autoscales but might require some time to increase capacity.
 Ideally something that allowed for capacity to increase by "no more than x amount over y time" would helpful.
 This could be a rate limiter or a feature that is added to existing rate limiters.

 - The pause logic is a simple fixed amount of time to delay new batches, but it might be nice to have an exponential back-off.

+- Currently the only shared capacity rate limiter is for Azure.
+It would be nice to add support for Zookeeper, Consul, or etcd.